parisodlab/dry-guide/docs/intro.md

 All HR-related matter as well as room authorizations must be coordinated with the administrative assistant.
 An access to **my.unifr.ch** through your campus account will simplify many administrative tasks.
 Also see <https://www.unifr.ch/campus/en/personal-support/administrative.html>

 Our lab deals with molecular, computational and living resources.
 It involves your contribution by keeping things updated and through lab/greenhouse duties planned in advance.
-Christian will introduce you to the necessary infrastructures for your project and our elabFTW database for the storage of data and procedures (see §3.6ff).
+Christian will introduce you to the necessary infrastructures for your project and our [**Sharepoint database**](https://unifrch.sharepoint.com/sites/ParisodLab/SitePages/Lab-Resources.aspx) and **Lab archives** for the storage of data and procedures (see §3.6ff).
 Start your stay by being known in our system and continue it with zealous updates.
+For dry-lab members, please contact Rimjhim to get access to the IBU HPC cluster and lab servers.
+A detailed dry-lab guide is available at <https://parisodlab.github.io/dry-guide/latest/>.

 We use lab meetings to promote general coordination in the lab.
-A google-calendar (<mailto:labparisod@gmail.com>) and Slack (Parisod Lab) is used to make a note about your vacation plans ahead of time, as to organize replacement if necessary.
+We use **MS Teams** to organize and communicate on a daily basis.
 If you must unexpectedly take day(s) off (e.g. illness or unanticipated circumstances), notify Christian directly by e-mail.
 E-mails to all lab members can be sent through [biol-parisodgp@unifr.ch](mailto:biol-parisodgp@unifr.ch).

 Two series of scientific seminars are taking place during semesters: Departmental seminars with mostly external guests every Tuesdays (11.15 am, PER04-0.110) and Environmental Biology seminars by internal collaborators every Thursdays (15.15 pm, PER04-0.110).
 Your attendance and participation are welcome!
-Register to to such and other teaching-related activities and get information through <https://moodle.unifr.ch/>
+Register to such and other teaching-related activities and get information through <https://moodle.unifr.ch/>

+Contents
+====
 [TOC]

 ## 1\.
 Lab member expectations & responsibilities

 ### _1.1 Everyone (full-time, part-time, and undergraduate internship members)_

+**Detailed protocol should be followed across labs at PER23.
+It must be read and signed beforehand.** Note that the lab 305 is PCR free.

 Keep your lab and office space tidy on a daily basis.
 Take your share for team-level activities.
+Follow safety rules.
+Here you will find the contact persons for safety in the Department of Biology <https://www.unifr.ch/scimed/en/safety/commissions>

+In the wet-lab, when you open reagents or consumables, please label them with the date of opening.
+This helps to keep track of stock and avoid contamination.
+Main consumables are ordered by the lab manager, but please inform him/her if you notice that something is running low.
+Please send an e-mail to Christian <mailto:christian.parisod@unifr.ch> when a reagent or consumable needs to be reordered.

 Do work that you are proud of.
 Do work that others will care about.
 Double-check your work (good science builds on solid evidence).
 Would you feel your work does not meet these standards, let’s discuss possible solutions.

 Science is a marathon.
 Academia has a specific flavor, but it is still a job.
 Be professional.
 Do not come into the lab if you are sick.
 Take personal time and vacation when needed and cultivate a life outside of the lab.
 There may be times that you have to work longer or harder to finish something, but you should feel it balanced out over time.

 We are a team.
 Be supportive of your lab mates.
 Attend lab meetings and group activities.
 Respect each others' strengths, weaknesses, differences...
 Communicate openly.
 Work independently when you can, but make the best of working next to peers and ask for help when you need it.
 Share your knowledge.
-Typical workflow in the face of a question: (i) consult documentation, (ii) ask google, (iii) ask peers, (iv) ask direct mentor, (v) ask PI.
+Typical workflow in the face of a question: (i) consult documentation, (ii) ask google, (iii) ask Chat-GPT (making sure it is not hallucinating), (iv) ask peers, (v) ask direct mentor, (vi) ask PI.
 It can be shortcut.

 We work within an academic system that is fundamentally self-driven.
 Participate to it with curiosity.
 Among the several educational events that target a broad audience, regular series of seminars shall normally be attended.
 An overview is to be found on moodle (register as participant) and in a weekly newsletter.